 _______________

-28 9.52.1 An administration believing that unacceptable interference may be caused to its existing or planned satellite networks or systems not subject to the coordination procedure under Section II of Article 9 may send its comments to the requesting administration.
+28 9.52.1 An administration believing that unacceptable interference may be caused to its existing or planned satellite networks or systems not subject to the coordination procedure under Section II of Article 9 or subject to this Section under No. 9.21 but only with respect to either terrestrial services or to a number of predetermined administrations not including the affected one/administration may send its comments to the requesting administration.
 A copy of these comments may also be sent to the Bureau.
 Such comments shall however not by themselves constitute a disagreement under No. 9.52.
 Thereafter, both administrations shall endeavour to cooperate in joint efforts to resolve any difficulties, with the assistance of the Bureau, if so requested by either of the parties, and shall exchange any additional relevant information that may be available.
-(WRC-15)
+(WRC-23)

 CAN/86A25A2/9